 What materials are baths made from?

-Before choosing which type of bath you want, it is worth considering the merits of each one.
+Before choosing which type of bath you want, it is worth considering the merits of acrylic baths v steel baths.

 The benefits of acrylic baths

-By far and away the more popular of the two, we stock and sell more acrylic baths than steel baths.
+By far and away the more popular of the 2 bath materials, at Victoria Plum, we stock and sell more acrylic baths than steel baths.

 Choice of designs

-Acrylic is easier to form into shapes than steel and therefore the range and variety of different designs is much wider.
-So it’ll be far easier to find the exact bath you want.
+Acrylic is easier to form into shapes than steel, meaning a much wider variety of different designs.
+So, whether you’re seeking a conventional straight bath, multi-functional shower bath or a designer freestanding tub, it’ll be far easier to find the exact bath you want.

 Strength and durability